Is Fort Howard Park in Baltimore Haunted?

 Some spirits don’t know they are dead and remain “earthbound.”
 Gifted Intuitive can sense the presence of these earthbound souls and can assist them in the “crossing over process.”

-But perhaps the most chilling aspect of Fort Howard Park lies beneath the surface.
+But perhaps the most chilling aspect lies beneath the surface.

-The park’s underground tunnels and chambers network, known as the “dungeons,” have become synonymous with paranormal activity.
+The park’s network of underground tunnels and chambers, known as the “dungeons,” has become synonymous with paranormal activity.

 Built in the early 1900s for ammunition storage, the damp, dark tunnels became a breeding ground for local ghost stories.